AT YOUR HOME:

 • You have the right to remain silent.
 You have the right to consult with a lawyer.
 If you choose to remain silent, clearly state: “I wish to remain silent and ask for a lawyer.”

-• You can tell ICE you have medical issues or need to arrange for childcare.
+• You can tell agents you have medical issues or need to arrange for childcare.

-• If ICE agents do not speak your language, you can request an interpreter for any conversation with ICE.
+• If agents do not speak your language, you can request an interpreter for any conversation with agents.

 • If you are being detained, you must show a form of identification.